jmettraux/aac_magic/src/spellcasting.md

 The Weaver (or the GM) are invited to "roleplay" the spell depending on the att modifier used.
 INT cold logic, WIS street smart, CHA force of will.

+If the roll fails, the weavery fails, the WP are consumed anyway.

 ## becoming frail to obtain WPs

 A Weaver may accept become "frail" (see Injury) and immediately gain 1d6 WP plus the best of its INT, CHA, or WIS modifiers.